carpentries-incubator/lesson-parallel-python/episodes/computing-pi.md

     return 4 * M / N
 ```

 This is a **vectorized** version of the original algorithm.
-It nicely demonstrates **data parallelization**,
-where a **single operation** is replicated over collections of data.
-It contrasts with **task parallelization**, where **different independent** procedures are performed in
-parallel (think, for example, about cutting the vegetables while simmering the split peas).
+A problem written in a vectorized form becomes amenable to **data parallelization**, where each single operation is replicated over a large collection of data.
+Data parallelism contrasts with **task parallelism**, where different independent procedures are performed in parallel.
+An example of task parallelism is the pea-soup recipe in the introduction.

 This implementation is much faster than the 'naive' implementation above: